 We also added a mediation analysis with bootstraps (replacing the older approach), to imitate the target’s analyses, though we note that we see limited value in such analysis given that meaningfulness and willingness and donation are all dependent variables in the same condition, limiting us from concluding causality.

+Study 3

+To mirror the target article's analyses in our replication study of Study 3, we conducted a correlation analysis in each condition to examine the relationship between the charity run distance and the participants donation amount or price required to run at both the participant and item levels.
+Going beyond the target article, we compare the two correlations, reframing from the target’s null hypothesis using NHST.
+We replaced the regression control analysis with a simpler partial correlation, that allows for simpler reporting of effect sizes, and an easier comparison of the effects across the two conditions.

 Outliers and exclusions

 In this study, we would not pre-register classifying outliers.
 We included all the data collected in our analysis for those who successfully completed the entire study.
 We added measures aimed to conduct additional exploratory analyses in case of a replication failure.